 Lassi is a very popular Indian yogurt drink made by mixing yogurt and water.
-Its known as namkeen lassi which translates into English as salted lassi.
+It’s known as namkeen lassi which translates into English as salted lassi.
+It has tangy and salty flavors that satisfy any thirst.

 The ease of making lassi

-Ten minutes later, you are sitting on your porch with a tall glass of this lassi in one hand and a romantic novel on the other hand.
+Ten minutes later, you are sitting on your porch with a tall glass of this lassi in one hand and a romantic novel in the other.
 It has healing properties that will cool you from the inside out.

 You could come to my home at 2 am on a Saturday morning and you would see a huge jar of this lassi sitting pretty in the fridge.
 There is never a time in our home when there is no lassi.

-👩🍳 Substitution tip: To make vegan lassi, use unflavored vegan yogurt and add a Tbsp of vegan sour cream to get a thicker consistency.
+👩🍳 Substitution tip: To make vegan lassi, use unflavored vegan yogurt and add a Tbsp of vegan sour cream for a thicker consistency.

 Rising in popularity

-So, why is lassi so popular?
-Some of the Salted Lassi benefits include a cooling effects on the stomach.
-It also has the good bacteria that help “oil” the intestine and the Gastrointestinal tract in general.
+So, why is Lassi so popular?
+Some of the Salted Lassi benefits include cooling effects on the stomach.
+It also has good bacteria that help “oil” the intestine and the Gastrointestinal tract in general.

 For me, I love salted lassi for its cooling effect.
-Florida is known for its theme parks, but, it is also known for it unrelenting, overbearing summer heat!
+Florida is known for its theme parks, but, it is also known for its unrelenting, overbearing summer heat!

 A glass of this lassi after being in the oppressive heat is exactly what I need.
 It cools me from the inside out!
-I always drink out of these (affiliate link) mint julep glasses because they are so cool!
+I always drink out of these (affiliate link) mint julep glasses because they are so cool but you can use any serving glass!

 🍅 Handy Tip: Always use whole milk yogurt to make lassi.
 It gives a thicker texture.
-Whole milk is also the less processed of the milks.
+Whole milk is also less processed than all other milk types.

 - Heat a small skillet pan at medium heat.